 Disability and retirement benefits, property division, spousal support, etc have to be finalized in a divorce.
 On the other hand, all these issues get back to pre-marriage arrangements in case of annulment.
 The pre-nuptial, as well as post-nuptial agreements between partners, are upheld in case of a divorce while they become null and void in case of annulment.

-When you’re looking to find the best option between a divorce and an annulment, try and get expert advice from a professional divorce attorney.
+When you’re looking to find the best option between a divorce and an annulment, try and get expert advice from a professional El Paso County divorce lawyer.
 The correct alternative for you will depend upon your particular case.

 With over 50 years of joint experience, Brighter Day℠ Law attorneys provide you the best advice based on your situation.
 You can rest assured that your privacy will be maintained and your case will be projected in such a way that your interests are taken care of.
 Just contact our helpline or drop in a mail and we’ll get back to you!